The New SAT vs. The Old SAT: What’s Changed

 By Joanna Nesbit

-College Board’s redesign of the SAT is rolling out this March to students across the nation, and the big question on everyone’s mind is whether students — juniors, that is — should take it.
-Some test prep experts unequivocally say no. Lucky freshmen and sophomores have the advantage of waiting to see what their older classmates decide, but for the trailblazing juniors, here’s what we know so far, along with a few tips for deciding what to do.
+College Board’s redesign of the SAT is rolling out this March to students across the nation.
+And the big question on everyone’s mind is whether students — juniors, that is — should take it.
+Some test prep experts unequivocally say no. Lucky freshmen and sophomores have the advantage of waiting to see what their older classmates decide.
+But for the trailblazing juniors, here’s what we know so far, along with a few tips for deciding what to do.

-What the New Test Looks Like
+SAT Changes: What The Test Looks Like Now

 For starters, the new test has been reduced from three graded sections to two — Math and Evidence-Based Reading & Writing — with an optional essay, for a top score of 1600 (the old version was 2400), with each section scored on a 200-800 scale.
 The overhaul aligns closely with Common Core content, just like the ACT.
 The idea is that the new SAT will test what students actually learn in school.
 Also, students no longer will be penalized for incorrect answers, so it’s okay to guess, like on the ACT.
-In fact, the redesigned SAT will look a lot more similar to the ACT, which has grown hugely popular in recent years.
+In fact, with the SAT update, the test will look a lot more similar to the ACT, which has grown hugely popular in recent years.

-Reading and Writing.
-A major difference between the ACT and the new SAT: the new SAT is quite a bit more reading-intensive.
+A major difference between the ACT and the SAT update: the new SAT is quite a bit more reading-intensive.
 Gone is the difficult vocabulary section of arcane words, in what was known as the sentence-completion section.
 Vocabulary is now folded into prose passages, where students derive meaning from context.
 The test opens with a 65-minute section of reading, with five lengthy passages, followed by a 35-minute writing section.
 Students who sign up for the optional essay get 50 extra minutes for this section.
 In that essay, the student is required to cite examples from the text in response to questions; students can no longer rely strictly on writing skills.
 (Note that most competitive colleges do require the essay.)

-Math.
 This section includes more in-depth concepts, pulling from Algebra 2 and trigonometry (the old test barely addressed Algebra 2), and requires more reading to complete word problems.
 “For many students, the in-depth math will be much harder,” says Megan Dorsey, test prep expert and founder of College Prep Results.
 “Students should be finished or nearly finished with Algebra 2 in school to have a good chance of completing the math questions on the new test.”
 There’s a 25-minute, no-calculator section and a 55-minute section that allows a calculator.

 Should Your Teen Take the New SAT?